How To Wedge Clay A Beginner’s Guide With A Step By Step Video

 Spiral or Shell Wedging is another method you may want to try.
 It’s a little trickier but still easy to learn.

-This method is similar to the Ram’s Head in the way they both create a swirl pattern.
-The Spiral mixes the clay very well, by removing any lumps, making the clay more workable, and it also eliminates air bubbles effectively.
+This method is similar to the Ram’s Head in that both create a swirl pattern.
+The Spiral mixes the clay very well by removing lumps, making it more workable, and effectively eliminating air bubbles.

-- You want to twist the clay a little to the left (counterclockwise) while you are pushing the clay down with your palms.
+- You want to twist the clay slightly to the left (counterclockwise) as you push it down with your palms.

 - Bring the top of the clay (where your hands are) back up to its side by rolling it up to the left.